If you’re checking reviews for field service management software, you know what to look for:

 You probably know how quickly technology changes.
 With updates every year (seemingly even faster, sometimes), that iPad you just spent so much money on can seem obsolete in just a year!

 Honestly though, with tech being as smart as it is these days, a good mid-range device can be just as effective as getting the job done, and so it doesn’t mean you always have to risk splashing the cash to “get the most” out of a software.

-That’s not to say things won’t get out of date though, but what you don’t want is to end up stuck with a software that isn’t being looked after or updated frequently.
-Even then, features that looked great may eventually become outdated.
+That’s not to say things won’t get out of date though, but what you don’t want is to end up stuck with software that isn’t being looked after or updated frequently.
+Even then, features that look great may eventually become outdated.

 After all, technology and digital workflows change; for instance, where easy digital input on spreadsheets was once valued, automation that takes care of it for you is preferred.

 To head off this issue before you commit to an FSM solution, take a look at the company’s product website to see how often they introduce new features and improve old ones.

 Also, be sure to check out the online reviews for the software; if the company doesn’t release enough features, you’ll hear about it there.